btipling/Rosy/README.md

 This project will likely not build for anyone else at this time.
 See assets and hardware section below.

+### Vulkan SDK

+The most recent version of the Vulkan SDK should be on the system.

 ### Git submodules

 KTX, SDL3, Fastgltf and flecs are now gitsubmodules, build the dlls and include next to binary, add lib files after building